Liwmo/liwmo.github.io/_posts/2017-11-07-gradient-descent-part-2.markdown

 \end{bmatrix}.
 $$

 In this form, $$\mathbf{X\theta - y}$$ calculates all the errors.
 Special linear algebra commands such as the ones in numpy can perform these matrix operations much more efficiently than doing the equivalent task using loops.
 It also looks nicer: `numpy.dot(X, theta) - y`.
 Try coding a quadratic regression using this knowledge, and then check your implementation with the solution file.
-It may be helpful write out the psuedocode steps using matrices first.
+It may be helpful write out the psuedocode using matrices first.

 <a name="norm"></a>
 <iframe frameborder="0" width="100%" height="500px" src="https://repl.it/@Liwmo/Gradient-Descent-Multivariable?lite=true"></iframe>